 When planning a family vacation, I love to get advice from other moms that have "been there".
 So today, I am sharing tips from our recent trip to Disney's Magic Kingdom.

 3) Bring a backpack, and fill it with everything you'll need for the day.
-We always take water bottles (which can be refilled throughout the park at fountains or restaurants selling soda), sandwiches, snacks, sunscreen, a camera, and a sweater for when it cools down at night.
+We always take water bottles (which can be refilled for free throughout the park at fountains or restaurants selling soda), sandwiches, lots of snacks, sunscreen, a camera, and a sweater for when it cools down at night.

 4) Dress for the day.
 Wear a sunhat, sunglasses and comfortable shoes.
 I also like to wear special "Disney" shirts on my boys.
 It's fun, it looks cute in pictures, and it lets people know they are part of the same group.